I have a love/hate relationship with butternut squash.

 - Cut the squash in half lengthwise and scoop out the seeds.
 Rub with olive oil and salt and arrange cut side down on a parchment lined baking sheet.
 Roast in the oven for 45 minutes, or until a fork easily slides in and out of the non-hallow half.

-- When cool enough to touch, scoop out the squash flesh and reserve in a bowl.
-Stir in the garlic, mayo or crème fraiche, ¾ cup cheese, cayenne and parsley.
+When cool enough to touch, scoop out the squash flesh and reserve in a bowl.
+Stir in the garlic, yogurt, ¾ cup cheese, cayenne and parsley.
 Taste for seasoning and add more salt as necessary (you’ll probably need ½ teaspoon).
 Transfer to an oven safe ramekin or casserole and top with the remaining cheese and nuts.

 - Bake until the cheese is melted (be careful not to burn the nuts), about 10 minutes.